GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/attribute.md

 ## Custom Attributes
-In order to create SSO to certain applications you may need to add custom attributes to your Gluu Server.
+SSO to certain applications may require the creation of custom attributes.
 Custom attributes can be added by following the instructions below:

 ### Add the attribute to LDAP
  - Become `ldap` user